 Payment rates for Parenting Supports, Provider Managed In-Home Supports, Family Care Option, and Extended Home Health Care include the following components: administrative costs, program supervision and direct intervention time (direct support staff salary and fringes).
-The support hours needed are recommended by interdisciplinary teams and reviewed and approved by the Regional DD Program Administrator and the DD Division.
+The support hours needed are recommended by interdisciplinary teams and reviewed and approved by the Regional DD Program Administrator and the DD Section.
 Family Care Option is paid as a daily rate.
-Parenting Supports, Provider Managed In-Home Supports, and Extended Home Health Care are paid at an hourly rate.
+Parenting Supports, Provider Managed In-Home Supports, and Extended Home Health Care are paid at a 15 minute unit rate.